-In simple terms, the interbank rate got its name as it’s the rate used by banks when they trade large amounts of foreign currency.
+In simple terms, the interbank exchange rate got its name as it’s the rate used by banks when they trade large amounts of foreign currency.
 Also known as the ‘real-rate’ and is never normally accessible to the general public.

 When you spend internationally with your existing debit or credit card, for example when you spend in US dollar from your UK (GBP) account, your bank will charge you a fee in addition to the exchange rate they previously used to transfer between themselves.
 The fees that are included in your foreign card spend allow your banks to make a profit from the exchange.

 By spending in multiple currencies at the live interbank exchange rate, you avoid any bank fees and charges.

 The price at which banks sell foreign currencies is called the ask, and the price at banks buy these currencies is called the bid.
 The difference between the two is known as the bid/ask spread.
 There are many factors that can influence the bid/ask spread including; politics, inflation and interest rates, government debt and supply, and demand for the currency.

 When the exchange rate isn’t interbank, the bid/ask spread can be set by foreign exchange brokers, who generally set the selling price a fraction higher than the buying price.
 This fraction allows them to make money off the currency conversion.

 Currency exchange rates are fluctuating all the time, here at Currensea we make sure you have access to real-time/ live exchange rates to make sure that you’re paying at the most accurate rate possible.